AhaLabs/ahalabs.github.io/src/pages/offerings.md

 Get in touch: <a href="mailto:hello@ahalabs.dev">hello@ahalabs.dev</a>

-Let’s discuss your unique needs and co-create a solution that delivers true transformation—not just another cookie-cutter implementation.
+Let’s discuss your unique needs and co-create a solution that delivers true transformation.